top of page

 2. A. Medium Low-Risk Business Activity

-For business activities classified as medium low risk, the entrepreneur shall submit a statement of ability to comply with the business activities’ standards through the OSS system after completing the data mentioned above.
-Furthermore, in addition to the submission of the said statement of ability:
+In accordance with business activities classified as ‘medium-low risk’, entrepreneurs are required to submit a statement of their ability to comply with the business activities’ standards through the OSS system after completing the mentioned data.
+Additionally, other required documents must be submitted, such as:

-• Entrepreneurs shall also submit the UKL-UPL form available in the OSS system to obtain NIB and standard certificates, if the business activities are classified as mandatory to meet UKL-UPL standards.
+• Entrepreneurs must also submit the UKL-UPL form available in the OSS system to obtain NIB and standard certificates, even if the business activities are classified as mandatory to meet UKL-UPL standards.

-Additionally, if the medium low-risk and the medium high-risk business activities need product standardization, the entrepreneurs shall conduct standard product compliance through the OSS system.
-The OSS system will forward product standards to the ministry/agency following the respective authorities' verification.
+Additionally, if the medium low-risk and the medium high-risk business activities require product standardization, the entrepreneurs shall ensure standard product compliance through the OSS system.
+The OSS system will then forward the standardized products to the ministry/agency following the respective authorities' verification.

 2. B. Medium High-Risk Business Activity

-For business activities classified as medium high-risk, the entrepreneur shall submit a statement of ability to comply with the business activities’ standards through the OSS system after completing the data mentioned above.
-Furthermore, in addition to the submission of the said statement of ability:
+In the event that the business activities are classified as medium high-risk, the entrepreneur shall submit a statement of ability to comply with the business activities’ standards.
+This is done through the OSS system, after completing the abovementioned data.
+Furthermore, in addition to the submission of the aforementioned statement of ability:

 • Entrepreneurs shall also submit the SPPL form available in the OSS system to obtain NIB and standard certificates, if the business activities are not classified as mandatory to meet UKL-UPL standards.

-Additionally, if the medium low-risk and the medium high-risk business activities need product standardization, the entrepreneurs shall conduct standard product compliance through the OSS system.
-The OSS system will forward product standards to the ministry/agency following the respective authorities' verification.
+Moreover, if the medium low-risk and the medium high-risk business activities need product standardization, the entrepreneurs are obligated to undertake standard product compliance procedures through the OSS system.
+The OSS system will subsequently transmit the product standards to the ministry/agency following verification by the respective authorities.

 3. High-Risk Business Activity

-Before conducting the high-risk business activity, the entrepreneurs shall have NIB issued by the OSS system.
-After obtaining NIB, the entrepreneurs shall satisfy the requirements for a permit following the norms, standards, procedures, and criteria before carrying out the operational and/or commercial activities.
-For certain business activities that are obliged to conduct AMDAL, the requirements include AMDAL.
-Subsequently, the OSS system will forward the completion of requirements to the ministry/agency, provincial DPMPTSP, DPMPTSP of city/regency, KEK administrator, or KPBPB entrepreneur following their respective authority to conduct the verification.
+Before engaging in high-risk business activities, the entrepreneurs must own an NIB which had been issued through the OSS system.
+After obtaining said NIB, the entrepreneurs must satisfy the requirements for a permit in accordance with the norms, standards, procedures, and criteria before being able to carry out their operational and/or commercial activities.
+For certain business activities require AMDAL.
+Subsequently, the OSS system will forward the completion of requirements to the ministry/agency, provincial DPMPTSP, regency/city DPMPTSP, KEK administrator, or KPBPB entrepreneur following their respective authority to conduct the verification.

-The ministry/agency, regional apparatus, KEK administrator, or KPBPB entrepreneur conducts the verification following the terms and based on norms, standards, procedures, and criteria.
+The verification process is conducted by the ministry/agency, regional apparatus, KEK administrator, or KPBPB entrepreneur of which is based on established norms, standards, procedures, and criteria.
 Based on the verification result, the ministry/agency, regional apparatus, KEK administrator, or KPBPB entrepreneur will notify the OSS system on whether the entrepreneurs have complied with the requirements.
-To conduct the verification, KEK administrator or KPBPB business may cooperate with the ministry/agency, regional apparatus, or other related agencies or professionals who are certified or accredited based on the laws.
+To conduct such verifications, the KEK administrator or KPBPB business may cooperate with those from the ministry/agency, regional apparatus, or other related agencies or professionals who are certified or accredited based on the laws.

-If the notification informs that the entrepreneurs have met the requirements, the OSS system will issue the permit to the entrepreneur.
-However, suppose the report advises that the entrepreneurs have not satisfied the requirements yet.
-In that case, the OSS system will inform the entrepreneurs to meet the criteria again to obtain the permit through the OSS system.
-If the ministry/agency, regional apparatus, KEK administrator, or KPBPB entrepreneur do not notify the verification result to the OSS system, the OSS system will issue the permit.
+If the notification declares/confirms the entrepreneurs’ compliance with requirements, the OSS system will issue the permit to them.
+However, suppose that the report advises that the entrepreneurs have not satisfied the requirements yet, the OSS system will inform the entrepreneurs to meet the criteria again to obtain the permit through the OSS system.
+If the ministry/agency, regional apparatus, KEK administrator, or KPBPB entrepreneur do not notify the OSS system of the verification result, the OSS system will issue the permit.

-Additionally, suppose the high-risk business activities are required to meet business activity and/or product standards.
-In that case, the entrepreneurs will convey business activity and/or product standards through the OSS system following the norms, standards, procedures, and criteria.
-Subsequently, the OSS system will forward the following:
+Additionally, in the event that the high-risk business activities are required to meet business activity and/or product standards, entrepreneurs will convey such business activity and/or product standards through the OSS system following the norms, standards, procedures, and criteria.
+(A bit verbose, possible suggestion: Furthermore, if high-risk business activities necessitate compliance with business activity and/or product standards, entrepreneurs must convey these standards through the OSS system, in accordance with established norms) Subsequently, the OSS system will forward the following:

 • fulfillment of business activity standards to the ministry/agency, provincial DPMPTSP, DPMPTSP of city/regency, KEK administrator, and KPBPB entrepreneur following their respective authorities to conduct the verification and notification; and